pixelexel/pixelexel.github.io/index.md

 ## 🦕 What I've done before

 Last summer, I interned at Amazon Web Services and built a web service for a learning platform used at major AWS conferences.
-The tech stack I used included React, Go and AWS services (Lambda, DynamoDB, Cloudformation, API gateway and more)
+The tech stack I used included React, Go and AWS services (API gateway, Lambda, DynamoDB, Cloudformation and more)

 During my undergrad, I attempted AI + medical research at BARC, Mumbai in analyzing uncertainty in medical vital sign measurements using fuzzy TOPSIS.